foo123/SortingAlgorithms/README.md

 > Is `O(N)` sorting possible for arbitrary random numbers??

 Computing the value of a certain number `n` (in a fixed type of encoding, eg `decimal-place`) requires approximately `O(logn)` *"primitive digit"* operations.
-Since (statisticaly) the **values of numbers in a list is increasingly correlated to the size of the list itself** (i.e a list of size `N` contains random numbers in the range `0..N` with **increasingly greater probability as `N` increases** over lists of same size for numbers in a given range), one then has an overall complexity of `O(NlogN)` even for arithmetic-based sorting algorithms (see for example *"what is the true complexity of radix sort?"*).
+Since, statistically, the **values of numbers in a list is increasingly correlated to the size of the list itself** (i.e lists of size `N` containing random numbers with values in the range `0..N` have **increasingly greater probability as `N` increases**, over all lists of same size `N` containing arbitrary random numbers), one then has an overall complexity of `O(NlogN)` even for arithmetic-based sorting algorithms.

+See for example *"what is the true complexity of radix sort?"*.

 > Classical algorithms for integer sorting require **assumptions about the size of the integers** to be sorted, or else have a **running time dependent on the size**.

 -- [*Sorting in Linear Time?* Arne Andersson, Torben Hagerupt, Stefan Nilsson, Rajeev Ramam](https://www.cs.unc.edu/~plaisted/comp550/linear%20time%20sorting.pdf)

-However the catch here is that same holds for comparing arbitrary numbers, computationaly one has to compare `primitive digit` by `primitive digit` in sequence on average, hence an additional `O(logn)` complexity for comparison-based algorithms.
+However the catch here is that same holds for comparing arbitrary numbers, computationaly one has to compare `primitive digit` by `primitive digit` in sequence on average, hence an additional `O(logn)` complexity for comparison-based algorithms, over the `O(NlogN)` bound.

 > Is `O(NlogN)` complexity a kind of *strict base line* for this computational model??